AppleGamer22/applegamer22.github.io/content/posts/git/github_actions/index.md

     # Melbourne new year converted to UTC
     - cron: 1 13 31 12 *
 ```

 ## Workflow
+The core part of the workflow is pretty simple and consist of:

+1. Pulling the code for the corresponding commit.
+1. Installing the `hugo` CLI on the workflow's environment.
+1. Restoring Hugo caches if necessary.
+1. Building the website into raw HTML, CSS, JavaScript and media assets.
+1. Uploading the assets to the `gh-pages` branch on GitHub.

 ```yml
 # yaml-language-server: $schema=https://json.schemastore.org/github-workflow.json
 jobs: